-Kickstarter is one of my favourite websites as it’s a fantastic resource for Photographers who want to fund their own Kickstarter photography products.
+Kickstarter is one of my favourite websites.
+It’s a fantastic resource for photographers who want to fund their own Kickstarter photography products.

 I present to you, the 10 most exciting Kickstarter photography products…

 [Note: ExpertPhotography is supported by readers.
 Product links on ExpertPhotography are referral links.
 If you use one of these and buy something, we make a little bit of money.
 Need more info?
 See how it all works here. — Ed.]